-Translucent color allows the you to see the real eyes through the color.
-Because they do not completely cover you true eye color, translucent contacts such as Acuvue 2 Colors, are ideal for those who want to enhance their natural eye color.
-For example, an individual with blue eyes may want to wear green tinted contacts.
+Translucent color allows you to see the real eyes through the color.
+Because they do not completely cover your true eye color, translucent contacts such as Acuvue 2 Colors, are ideal for those who want to enhance their natural eye color.
+For example, an individual with blue eyes may want to wear green-tinted contacts.
 Translucent contacts don't work well for dark brown eyes.

 Comfort is also an important issue.
 All contacts are not made equally.
 Issues such as oxygen permeability and diameter may affect the wearer's comfort.
 The bottom line is, don't wear uncomfortable contacts, and see your optometrist if problems persist.
 This way you can avoid health problems, including infections and loss of vision.

 As you can see, my natural eye color is green-brown hazel.
 So my eyes are too dark for translucent blue lenses, but they are light enough that the translucent greens work.
 My favorite translucent green lens is Acuvue 2 Enhance Green.
 Acuvue has the most comfortable lenses I've tried, and the green gives my eyes a subtle glow.
 I also like that there is no pupil hole in the color, so I don't have to worry about an off-center ring of brown around my pupil.
 Even though the green tint is in front of my pupil (and my line of vision,) I don't notice the green hue.
 However, some people complain that the "altered" vision bothers them.
 If your job requires you to distinguish slight differences in coloration, this type of contact may not be right for you.